-Statistics: Graphical and numerical description of data, rules of probability and probability distributions, normal probability distributions, the central limit theorem, confidence intervals for one and two samples, hypothesis testing for one and more variables, ANOVA, regression, correlation, inference and model building.
+This course will cover graphical and numerical description of data, rules of probability and probability distributions, normal probability distributions, the central limit theorem, confidence intervals for one and two samples, hypothesis testing for one and more variables, ANOVA, regression, correlation, inference and model building.
 To develop the theory and facilitate calculations we use the programming language J.

-☑MAT 108 Liberal Arts Mathematics Course Length: 54 hours lecture
+MAT 108 Liberal Arts Mathematics Course Length: 54 hours lecture